BlackEryque/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse: reverses its input

-22-users_and_homes: displays all users and their home diectories and they are sorted by users
+22-users_and_homes: displays all users and their home diectories and they are sorted by user

+100-empty_casks: lists all empty files and subdirectories